UKCloud/documentation/articles/cloud-storage/cs-sco.md

 Users can access, manage and view their Cloud Storage service, in any of the following ways:

-- **APIs.** You can use either the ECS S3-compatible API or the ECS Atmos API.
-The APIs are not interchangeable, so you need to choose carefully which API you want to use.
-Refer to the [EMC ECS Data Access Guide](https://www.emc.com/collateral/TechnicalDocument/docu79368.pdf) for more information on the features of both APIs.
+- **APIs.** You can use the ECS S3-compatible API.
+Refer to the [EMC ECS Data Access Guide](https://www.emc.com/collateral/TechnicalDocument/docu79368.pdf) for more information on the features of the API.

     > [!NOTE]
     > The ECS Atmos API has been deprecated, we therefore suggest customers re-engineer their solutions to make use of the defacto S3-compatible API

 - **Command Line Interface (CLI).** CLI tools enable access from the command line by translating commands into the relevant API calls.